 56 For sin is the sting that results in death, and the law gives sin its power.

 57 But thank God!
 He gives us victory over sin and death through our Lord Jesus Christ.

 This promised victory is certain.
-It is a part the inheritance of every child of the King.
+It is a part of the inheritance of every child of the King.
 It is also our present possession.
 We do not have to struggle and try to win.
 The battle has already been won.
-By faith we actualize it.
+By faith, we actualize it.

 This is where modern psychology and scriptural truth coalesce.
-Psychology speaks of visualizing real or imaginary locations that are pleasant, tranquil safe places.
+Psychology speaks of visualizing real memories or imaginary locations that are pleasant, tranquil, and safe places.
 The Scriptures ask us to hold fast and believe the Father’s promises by faith.

 Hebrews 11:1 Faith is the confidence that what we hope for will actually happen; it gives us assurance about things we cannot see.

 If the ultimate fear is death and Jesus conquered it through His resurrection and the redemption it provided each of us, why do we fear death?

 Hebrews 13:6 So we can confidently say, “The Lord is my helper, and I will not be afraid.
 What can man do to me?”